-A simple, lucid style of writing is often the product of long years of practice in using the language in the written context of various kinds.
+A simple, lucid writing style is often the product of long years of practice in using the language of various kinds in the written context.
 The writing process involves a series of stages.
-Essentially a written text requires planning, drafting, revising, editing and proofreading.
+A written text requires planning, drafting, revising, editing and proofreading.
 These crucial phases in the writing process can be divided into four essential steps.

 - Pre-writing (Planning)

 - Editing and Proofreading

 This is the first stage, the ‘pre-writing stage’, comprising everything you do before writing a draft.
 It includes deciding the topic, defining the purpose of writing, brainstorming, researching and collecting data and outlining the text to be written.